Scara98/Portfolio/Project 4.md

 The same code was repeated for passengers in Cabins C, D, E, F, G, T, and passengers not listed in a Cabin.
 ![pic7_img](https://github.com/Scara98/Portfolio/blob/imgs/pic7_img)
 ![img3](https://github.com/Scara98/Portfolio/blob/imgs/img3.png)
+Males who were in a cabin had a 42% survival rate whereas males not in a cabin only had a 14% survival rate.
+Females in a cabin had a 94% survival rate and females not in a cabin had a 65% survival rate.
+Survival rates for both men and women were significantly higher if they were in a cabin.
 #### Survival based on where passengers embarked
 ```python
 embarkc=df[df['Embarked']=='C'].shape[0]